tamarin-prover/tamarin-prover/manual/src/003_example.md

  "Tutorial Message Theory")

-On the right side you can now see the message theory, starting with the so-called *Signature*, i.e., all functions and equations you defined.
-Note that Tamarin automatically added a function `pair` to create pairs, and functions `fst` and `snd` together with two equations to access the first and second value of a pair.
-There is a shorthand for the `pair` using `<` and `>` which is used here for example for `fst(<x.1, x.2>)`.
+On the right side you can now see the message theory, starting with the so-called *Signature*, which consists of all the functions and equations you defined.
+Note that Tamarin automatically added a function `pair` to create pairs, and the functions `fst` and `snd` together with two equations to access the first and second value of a pair.
+There is a shorthand for the `pair` using `<` and `>`, which is used here for example for `fst(<x.1, x.2>)`.

-Just below you have the *Construction rules* which describe which functions the intruder can apply.
+Just below you have the *Construction rules*.
+These rules describe which functions the intruder can apply.
 Consider for example the following rule:

     rule (modulo AC) ch: